mahyarnajibi/SNIPER/README.md

 ```

 <a name="training"></a>
-### Training a model
+### Training a model with SNIPER / AutoFocus

-For training SNIPER, you first need to download the pre-trained models and configure the datasets as described below.
+For training SNIPER/AutoFocus, you first need to download the pre-trained models and configure the datasets as described below.

 ##### Downloading pre-trained models